borntofrappe/Front-End-Practice/SVG Line Drawing - Cross Browser Check/README.md

 ## Notes

 This project was actually an entertaining look at different browsers and how they implement the `stroke-dash` properties.
 It's also a lesson on how presentational attributes are overwritten by CSS properties.

+For a previous, less friendly animation see [this pen](https://codepen.io/borntofrappe/pen/YzXamYQ).